vmware-tanzu/tanzu-dev-portal/Guide_for_Contributors_New_to_Github.md

 ## 4. Pull Request (Submit edits for review)

-1. Click ‘New Pull Request’
+1. Click ‘New Pull Request’.
 <img style="float: left;" src="https://github.com/Weimankow/tanzu-dev-portal/blob/Guide-for-Contributors-New-to-Github/Images%20for%20Guide/PR%201.png" />

 2. Make sure that your base repository is vmware-tanzu/tanzu-dev-po..., and the head repository is your account.